 Kimberley Lye – Director and Violinist

-An accomplished violinist and pianist with a history of performing on stage at top classical venues (The Royal Festival Hall, The Royal Albert, RAM Duke’s Hall) and at famous London venues as one of Niche Quartet’s musicians (Kensington Palace, Shoreditch House, Mansion House).
+An accomplished violinist and pianist with a history of performing on stage at top classical venues (The Royal Festival Hall, The Royal Albert, RAM Duke’s Hall) and at famous London venues as one of Niche Quartet’s musicians (Kensington Palace, The US Embassy, Tower of London).

 Kimberley dreamed of being a musician from the age of 8 and after playing violin for two months!
 As a student she was awarded a fine instrument loan and was appointed leader of the Hertfordshire Schools’ Symphony Orchestra.
 Simultaneously, she led four other top orchestras of Hertfordshire, touring Barcelona and playing solo in Barcelona Cathedral and RAM Duke’s Hall.
 Upon leaving for university she was awarded the most promising musician award and won the Joe Selo Ensemble Competition leading ‘The Cabaret Quartet’.

-Going on to study at RHUL with a Founders’ Scholarship she graduated with a BMus(Hons) degree, specialising in solo performance (taught at the Guildhall School of Music & Drama by Prof. Mark Knight), and quartet performance.
-Kimi has spent the last year expanding her violin playing, being commissioned to record for worldwide TV and performing at many live venues and looks forward to performing with Niche throughout the year.
+Going on to study at RHUL with double scholarships she graduated with a BMus(Hons) degree, specialising in solo performance (taught at the Guildhall School of Music & Drama by Prof. Mark Knight), and quartet performance.
+Kimberley has spent the last year expanding her violin playing, being commissioned to record for worldwide TV and performing at many live venues and looks forward to performing with Niche throughout the year.

-Kimberley runs the all the Niche Quartet bookings and scheduling, using her vast enthusiasm, experience and highly organised nature to craft each perfect Niche London String Quartet performance – your booking will be looked after by her from start to finish ensuring an excellent personalised service alongside the top quality music.
-She also enjoys teaching and runs www.youreventmusic.co.uk where you can hire event musicians for wedding music, corporate entertainment and private events.
+Kimberley runs the all the Niche Quartet bookings and scheduling, using her vast enthusiasm, experience and highly organised nature to craft over 800 Niche London String Quartet performances – your booking will be looked after by her from start to finish ensuring an excellent personalised service alongside the top quality music.
+She is a full time professional musician and also runs www.youreventmusic.co.uk where you can hire a full range of brilliant event musicians for wedding music, corporate entertainment and private events.

 Stella Page – Viola, Violinist & Cellist